devios1/Gravl/README.md

 # Gravl
 A modern structured data language in the spirit of XML and JSON

+### Update 1.1

+Note: The Gravl spec has been updated to version 1.1.
+With this update, Gravl becomes even less restrictive and more general-purpose.
+Version 1.1 is not backwards compatible with 1.0 as it supports a bunch of new language features, however with the exception of comments (which have changed to a more familiar `//` in 1.1), most 1.0 syntax should continue to be parseable under 1.1.

+As such, much of the following documentation is out of date.
+I will update the rest of this readme when I have time.
+In the meantime, here is a short list of the most significant changes in Gravl 1.1:

+- Unnamed and empty nodes are now allowed.
+- Unnamed (default) attributes replace the concept of child nodes.
+- Removed all restrictions on the order of attributes, as unlike XML, order is now considered to have meaning and is preserved.
+- Duplicate attributes are now allowed.
+- You can now use commas to join symbols on either side of the equals as a shorthand to define multiple attributes and/or values at the same time.
+- Escaped characters are now allowed in symbols (not just quoted strings).
+- You can now escape any reserved character, plus n (newline), t (tab) and space.

 ## What is Gravl?
 Gravl is a very simple but surprisingly capable structured object representation language.
 It is designed to be human-enterable and human-readable and avoids many of the limitations of XML and JSON.